bytecodealliance/component-docs/component-model/src/tutorial.md

-Reference the [language guide](language-support.md) and [authoring components documentation](creating-and-consuming/authoring.md) to create a component that implements the `adder` world of `calculator.wit`.
+Reference the [language guide](language-support.md) and [authoring components documentation](creating-and-consuming/authoring.md) to create a component that implements the `adder` world of `adder/wit/world.wit`.
 For reference, see the completed [example](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/tutorial/adder/).

 ## Create a `calculator` component

-Reference the [language guide](language-support.md) and [authoring components documentation](creating-and-consuming/authoring.md) to create a component that implements the `calculator` world of `calculator.wit`.
+Reference the [language guide](language-support.md) and [authoring components documentation](creating-and-consuming/authoring.md) to create a component that implements the `calculator` world of `wit/calculator.wit`.
 For reference, see the completed [example](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/tutorial/calculator/).
 The component should import the `add` function from the
 `adder` world and call it if the `op` enum matches `add`.